cmaher92/launch_school/coursework/rb129/study_guide.md

 mila == fred # => false
 ```

 *The code in the above example demonstrates that any instance of the class can reference a protected method from within the class.
-On line 11, the `==` method is overridden and takes a parameter `other`.
-On line 21 the `==` method is invoked passing in an instance of the `GoodCat` class which is assigned to the `fred` local variable.
-On line 11, `self.age` is invoked calling the protected getter method `age` and is compared to the return value of `other` which then calls `age` as well.
+On line 11, the `==` instance method is overridden and defines a parameter `other`.
+On line 21 the `==`instance method is invoked passing in an instance of the `GoodCat` class.
+On line 11, `self.age` is invoked calling the protected getter method `age` and the return value is compared to the return value of `other.age` `other` being another instance of `GoodCat` which was passed in on the `==` instance method invocation on line 21.
 This code works because `age` is a protected method.
 The comparison returns `false`.*

 #### Private